Convergence Analysis of a Relative-type Inexact Preconditioned Proximal ALM for Convex Nonlinear Programming: Convergence analysis

 and

 where

 \item The whole sequence $\{\bm{x}^k\}$ is convergent. \end{enumerate} \end{theorem} \begin{proof} See Appendix \ref{sec:proof-Q-linear-rate-gen}. \end{proof}

-Note from Theorem \ref{thm:Q-linear-rate-gen} that achieving a fast asymptotic convergence rate requires a slightly stronger condition on $\rho$, namely $\rho < \frac{1}{4}\tau_{\min}$, when $\tau_{\min} < 4$.
-Moreover, by examining the expression of $\gamma_k$, we see that after a finite number of iterations, $\gamma_k$ becomes proportional to the squared penalty parameter $\sigma_k^2$, provided that $\rho$, $\{\sigma_k\}$ and $\{\tau_k\}$ satisfy conditions in \eqref{para-conds}.
+Note from Theorem \ref{thm:Q-linear-rate-gen} that achieving a fast asymptotic convergence rate requires a slightly stronger condition on $\rho$, namely $\rho < \frac{1}{4}\tau_{\min}\lambda_{\min}(S)$, with $\tau_{\min}\lambda_{\min}(S) < 4$.
+Moreover, by examining the expression of $\gamma_k$, we see that after a finite number of iterations, $\gamma_k$ becomes proportional to the squared penalty parameter $\sigma_k^2$, provided that $\rho$, $\{\sigma_k\}$ and $\{\tau_k\}$ satisfy the conditions in \eqref{para-conds}.
 Consequently, from the expression of $\mu_k$, we further see that choosing a sufficiently large $\sigma_k$ drives the convergence factor $\mu_k$ arbitrarily close to zero, thereby leading to an asymptotic convergence rate that approaches superlinear.
 However, from a computational perspective, excessively large values of $\sigma_k$ may induce numerical instability and are therefore not recommended in practice.
 Indeed, the practical performance gap between linear and superlinear convergence is often modest: choosing a moderately large $\sigma_k$ typically results in only a slight increase in the number of iterations compared to using excessively large values.
 Finally, although the error bound condition has become a standard analytical tool in the convergence rate analysis, it is generally difficult to verify, especially for general nonlinear programming problems.
-Future research may explore relaxing this requirement, identifying problem classes where the condition can be explicitly verified by exploiting structural properties, or developing preprocessing schemes that reformulate problems to satisfy it.
+Future research may explore relaxing this requirement, identifying problem classes where the condition can be explicitly verified by exploiting structural properties.